Laffite Greenway Bicycle and Pedestrian Path

 New sidewalks crossing the park

 Lighting, signal-enhanced street crossings, improved drainage, and improved transit stops

-Construction is scheduled to begin in March 2014 and will last approximately eleven months.
+Construction began in March 2014 and will last through early summer 2015.

 View a copy of the Lafitte Greenway project fact sheet here.

 A pre-construction community meeting was held at the Sojourner Truth Community Center on March 19, 2014 to discuss anticipated construction impacts.
 View a copy of the community meeting presentation here.